-It is recognised that the success of the IDC is dependent on the ability of its people to execute its mandate and strategy.
+The success of the IDC is dependent on the ability of its people to execute its mandate and strategy.
 For the planning period and beyond, the Corporation will focus on creating an environment where its employees are engaged, committed and passionate about the revised purpose and strategy.
-To this end, several actions have been identified to enhance this strategic priority:
+To this end, several actions have been identified to enhance this strategic priority.